vhvplatform/go-framework/docs/SETUP.md

 # Setup and Installation Guide

-Complete guide for setting up the go-devtools development environment from scratch.
+Complete guide for setting up the go-framework development environment from scratch.

 ## Table of Contents